PhilippHeuer/wordpress-heroku/README.md

 This also works if you fork your own project to work on your site.

 #### Method 2: Deploy using Heroku CLI (suggested for customization)
-Plase check out the []deployment page](https://github.com/PhilippHeuer/wordpress-heroku/wiki/Deployment) in the wiki for a step-by-step guide.
+Plase check out the [deployment page](https://github.com/PhilippHeuer/wordpress-heroku/wiki/Deployment) in the wiki for a step-by-step guide.

+## Features
+ - [x] Better folder structure
+ - [x] Dependency management with [Composer](http://getcomposer.org)
+ - [x] Easy WordPress configuration with environment variables from Heroku
+ - [x] Autoloader for mu-plugins (use regular plugins as mu-plugins)
+ - [x] Enhanced security (separated web root and secure passwords with [wp-password-bcrypt](https://github.com/roots/wp-password-bcrypt))

 ## Problems?